phoongkhangzhie/culture-recipe/README.md

 ## Available Dimensions

 Dimensions are drawn from the **CultureScope** taxonomy (3 layers, 7 categories, 20 Topic Aspects).
-Each fine-grained dimension is a standalone queryable topic — **139 dimensions** in total.
+Each fine-grained dimension is a standalone queryable topic.
 Run `python main.py --list-dimensions` to see the full list.

 ### Layer 1 — Institutional Norms › Geography & Customs › Population and Geography